 The following chart summarizes services that are covered by the dental PPO Program.
 The chart is an overview only and does not list every covered service.
-(For a more detailed list of covered dental services, see the "Dental Services Covered Under the Plan" section of this SPD, or contact your dental Claims Administrator.)

-Dental PPO Program Benefits
+(For a more detailed list of covered dental services, see the "Dental Services Covered Under the Plan" section of this SPD, or contact your dental Claims Administrator.)Dental PPO Program Benefits

-Dental PPO Program Benefits In-Network Out-of-Network Annual deductible (1 person/2 or more people) None \$50/\$100 Preventive care Exam (twice per calendar year) Prophylaxis (twice per calendar year) Fluoride treatment (once every 36 months up to age 19) Sealants (once every 36 months up to age 15) X-rays (bitewing-as part of routine exam, twice per year; full-mouth-once every 36 months) The Plan pays 100% of discounted in-network fees The Plan pays 80% of reasonable and customary (R&C) charges, with no deductible Minor care Oral surgery Extractions Fillings Endodontics Periodontics The Plan pays 80% of discounted innetwork fees The Plan pays 50% of R&C charges, after annual deductible Major care Bridgework Dentures Crowns Inlays and onlays Repairs and replacement of bridges, crowns, inlays, onlays, dentures The Plan pays 50% of discounted innetwork fees The Plan pays 50% of R&C charges, after annual deductible Orthodontia Services for children and adults The Plan pays 50% of discounted innetwork fees \$2,000 lifetime maximum The Plan pays 50% of R&C charges \$2,000 lifetime maximum Annual Benefit Maximum (excluding orthodontia) \$1,500 per person \$1,000 per person
+Dental PPO Program Benefits Out-of-Network III-Network Out-of-inetwork Annual deductible (1 person/2 or more people) None \$50/\$100 Preventive care Exam (twice per calendar year) Prophylaxis (twice per calendar year) Fluoride treatment (once per year, up to age 19) Sealants (once every 36 months up to age 15) X-rays (bitewing-as part of routine exam, once per year; full-mouth-once every 60 months) The Plan pays 100% of discounted in-network fees The Plan pays 80% of reasonable and customary (R&C) charges, with no deductible Minor care Oral surgery Extractions Fillings Endodontics Periodontics The Plan pays 80% of discounted in- network fees The Plan pays 50% of R&C charges after annual deductible Major care Bridgework Dentures Crowns Inlays and onlays Repairs and replacement of bridges, crowns, inlays, onlays, dentures Implant services and repairs The Plan pays 50% of discounted in- network fees The Plan pays 50% of R&C charges after annual deductible Orthodontia Services for children and adults The Plan pays 50% of discounted in- network fees \$2,000 lifetime maximum The Plan pays 50% of R&C charges \$2,000 lifetime maximum Annual Benefit Maximum (excluding orthodontia) \$1,500 per person \$1,000 per person